iAMianIANiAM/PrismaTechGauntletv3/working/roadmap.md

   - [ ] Implement UltraBasicPositionTest.cpp
   - [ ] Add ultrabasic environment to platformio.ini
   - [ ] Test and verify on physical hardware
+  - **Status**: [PLANNED] (Scheduled for Phase 2 of Hybrid Plan)

 ## Current Status
-We have completed Phase 1 (Architecture and Foundation), Phase 2 (Hardware Interface Foundation), Phase 4 (Calibration Preparation), Phase 5 (Calibration Protocol Implementation), and much of Phase 6 (Test Environment Implementation).
+We have completed Phase 1 (Architecture and Foundation), Phase 2 (Hardware Interface Foundation), Phase 4 (Calibration Preparation), Phase 5 (Calibration Protocol Implementation), and Phase 6 (Test Environment Implementation).
 We've also made progress on Phase 3 (Basic Position Detection) with a functional but not optimal implementation.

+We are currently in Phase 7, which focuses on recovery and UBPD implementation, following our Hybrid Plan that combines process improvements with the implementation of the Ultra Basic Position Detection system:

+1. **Phase 1: Immediate Process Stabilization** [IN PROGRESS]
+   - Git Backup Protocol finalization
+   - Working Document Alignment
+   - File verification system implementation

+2. **Phase 2: UBPD Implementation** [PLANNED]
+   - Core UltraBasicPositionDetector development
+   - Test application implementation
+   - Hardware verification

+3. **Phase 3: Documentation and Integration** [PLANNED]
+   - Final working document updates
+   - Repository maintenance
+   - Integration with main application

 The basic PositionDetector class has been successfully implemented with the Point Detection Model (dominant axis approach) and tested on physical hardware.
-However, the Ultra Basic Position Detection (UBPD) system, which is the intended primary detection model for the entire device, is missing from the codebase despite being documented in detail.
+However, the Ultra Basic Position Detection (UBPD) system, which is the intended primary detection model for the entire device, still needs to be implemented based on our documented design.

-We're currently focusing on Phase 7, which aims to recover and implement the UBPD system as the primary detection model for the device.
-This implementation is critical as it will:
-1. Convert sensor data into meaningful real-world units (m/s²)
-2. Use absolute threshold values for more intuitive detection
-3. Implement a streamlined calibration protocol
-4. Provide better reliability through clear, direct data processing

 ## Key Milestones